German SOEP - Socio-Economic Panel (DIW)

-The German Socio-Economic Panel (G-SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2012, and eastern German länder from 1990 to 2012.
-G-SOEP is produced by DIW Berlin.
+The German Socio-Economic Panel (SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2015 (release February 2017), and eastern German länder from 1990 to 2015.
+The database is produced by the Deutsches Institut für Wirtschaftsforschung (DIW), Berlin.
 Variables include household composition, employment, occupations, earnings, health and satisfaction indicators.

-DIW Berlin provides detailed information about G-SOEP methodology and variables in German and English.
+DIW Berlin provides detailed information about German SOEP methodology and variables in German and English.

-Research papers based on GSOEP data are listed on this DIW page.
+Research papers based on the data are listed on this DIW page.

-Current EUI members can access G-SOEP data as follows:
+Current EUI members can access German SOEP data as follows:

 Selected indicators are also available for download via SOEPmonitor.

-PanelWhiz is a collection of G-SOEP-compatible Stata/SE® add-on scripts, developed by John Haisken-DeNew (Essen).
+PanelWhiz is a collection of German SOEP-compatible Stata/SE® add-on scripts, developed by John Haisken-DeNew (Essen).

-Restricted geo-coded regional-level data can be consulted on the DIW premises in Berlin.
+Scholars may apply for access to restricted geo-coded regional-level data which can only be consulted on the DIW premises in Berlin.